juliogomez/devops/README.md

 **For all nodes**

 * Flash the microSD card with a Raspbian image.
 You may go [here](https://downloads.raspberrypi.org/raspbian_lite/images/) and download the latest version.
-Then download [Etcher](https://etcher.io/), install it in your laptop and flash your card with the Raspbian image you just downloaded.
+Then download [Etcher](https://etcher.io/), install it in your workstation and flash your card with the Raspbian image you just downloaded.
 As long as SSH is disabled by default you would not be able to access your RPi unless you used a USB keyboard and HDMI monitor.
 Luckily there is a workaround in case you do not have any of these: once your card is flashed, access it from a terminal window and create an empty file called *ssh (in Mac you may just run `touch ssh` from your terminal).
 This will allow you to run a *headless* install (without terminal and keyboard) of your RPi.
 Insert the microSD card in the RPi and power it.
-Connect your laptop to a port in the switch and run:
+Connect your workstation to a port in the switch and run:

   ```shell
   ssh pi@raspberry.local